Cluster and Node Management

 Examples

-This example alters the base configuration at the system scope.
-The examples sets the certificate name for each node in the entire system to cert_name.crt.
+This example alters the base configuration of the system scope.
+The example sets the certificate name for each node in the entire system to cert_name.crt.

-This example resets certificate configuration for the entire system.
+This example resets the certificate configuration for the entire system.

 ALTER SYSTEM ALTER LOG LEVEL SET sets the log level for a particular logger for all nodes in the system.
 For an explanation of how configuration overrides work, see Inspect the Current Configuration.